 Sigh, Gone: A Misfit's Memoir of Great Books, Punk Rock, and the Fight to Fit In by Phuc Tran

-Phuc Tran learned early is his move to small town Pennsylvania that fitting in was never going to be easy.
+Phuc Tran learned early in his move to small town Pennsylvania that fitting in was never going to be easy.
 Starting with his name.
-He writes candidly about his cross-cultural experiences, his love for language and literature, and the divide by his parents's new life in the United States and his own.
+He writes candidly about his cross-cultural experiences, his love for language and literature, and the divide between his parents's immigrant experience in the United States and his own.
 Tran forged his own path through life and now lives in Portland, Maine with his wife and daughters.
 He teaches Classics and works as a professional tattoo artist.

-The book club discussion is on Monday, November 22 from 6:30pm to 7:30pm on Zoom.
+The book club discussion is on Monday, November 22 from 5:30pm to 6:30pm on Zoom.
 All readers welcome!

 Sigh, Gone: A Misfit’s Memoir of Great Books, Punk Rock, and the Fight to Fit In by Phuc Tran